kriswebdev/BaseXML/README.md

 Requirements
 ------------

-Your XML 1.0 (or above) document must use the default UTF-8 content-type, i.e.:
+Your XML 1.0 (or above) document must use the default UTF-8 encoding, which is the default encoding, i.e.:

         <?xml version="1.0" encoding="UTF-8" ?>

-Your XML parser must respect the XML 1.0 norm (support of the set of UTF-8 characters defined in the norm and not remove characters like tabs or spaces).
+Your XML parser must respect the XML 1.0 norm, i.e. it must support of the set of UTF-8 characters defined in the norm and not remove characters like tabs or spaces.
+Python SAX and EXPAT are compliant.

 Implementations